RotorHazard/RotorHazard/resources/S32_BPill_PCB/stm32f4module.md

 Once the processor has been flash-updated the first time, future flash-updates can be performed by simply clicking on the `Update` button.
 The displayed processor type should be "STM32F4".

+Note that the above flashing method will only work with an STM32F411CEU6 module.
+If another type of STM32F4 module is used or if the flashing fails, see the "src/node/[readme_S32_BPill.md](../../src/node/readme_S32_BPill.md)" file for instructions on building and flashing the code using the Arduino IDE.
+The module pinout should match what is shown above.

 **Technical Notes:**

 * Comparing the pinouts for the Blue Pill STM32F103C8T6 vs. the WeAct "Black Pill" STM32F411CEU6 module, the pins on one side are identical (pins 21-40), whereas on the other side pins 5-15 are shifted by one and the reset pin is moved.
 Most of these changes are handled in the node code (with the STM32_F4_PROCTYPE build option), but the jumper wires are needed to route the Reset and RSSI_1-to-B1 signals.
 See [here for a spreadsheet](files/RHNode_Pinout_F411CE_20210502.xlsx) with pinout information.